 2012 2011

 Net income (a) \$ 25,000 \$ 22,000

 Net sales (b) 900,000 800,000

-Net margin (a ÷ b) 2.78% 2.75%
+Net margin (a \div b) 2.78% 2.75%

+Calculate ratios for assessing company management's effectiveness.
 Milavec has maintained approximately the same net margin.
 Obviously, the larger the percentage, the better; a meaningful interpretation, however, requires analyzing the company's history and comparing the net margin to other companies in the same industry.
-The average net margin for the 26 nonfinancial companies that make up the Dow Jones Industrial Average has been around 12 percent in recent years; some companies, such as Merck & Co. with 33 percent, have been much higher than the average.
+The average net margin for the 30 companies that make up the Dow Jones Industrial Average has been around 12 percent in recent years; some companies, such as Pfizer with 40 percent, have been much higher than the average.
 Of course, if a company has a net loss, its net margin for that year will be negative.